+- .
+The marketing environment

+- a.
+Marketing decisions are not made in a vacuum.

+- 2. Marketers make decisions about target markets and marketing mix variables by taking into account the dynamic nature of these five dimensions of the marketing environment:

+- a.
+Competitive

+- b.
+Political-legal

+- c.
+Economic

+- d.
+Technological

 - e.
+Social-cultural factors

-Social-cultural factors - 3.
-Some recent trends in the marketing environment: - a.
-Expanding into foreign markets - b.
-Technology-especially the Internet - c.
-Marketers are now increasing efforts to get their messages to consumers via smartphone - d.
-The rule of three means that in any industry, the three strongest, most efficient companies dominate between 70 and 90 percent of the market - e.
-The importance of understanding prevailing cultural norms-bidding for auction is an example - f.
-The entire marketing environment provides a framework for all marketing activity
+- 3. Some recent trends in the marketing environment:

+- a.
+Expanding into foreign markets

+- b.
+Technology-especially the Internet

+- c.
+Marketers are now increasing efforts to get their messages to consumers via smartphone.

+- d.
+The rule of three means that in any industry, the three strongest, most efficient companies dominate between 70 and 90 percent of the market.

+- e.
+The importance of understanding prevailing cultural norms-bidding for auction is an example

+- The entire marketing environment provides a framework for all marketing activity.